SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/developing-theia/README.md

 **Congratulations!
 You are now running a Theia editor**

 At this point you may experience that the Cinco languages are not supported.
 This is because the Cinco-Language-Server is apparently not present inside these files.
-Follow the Section `DEVELOPING: Cinco-Language-Server and Pyro-Model-Server` and compile a `cinco-language-server`, as well as a `pyro-model-server`.
+Follow the Section `Developing for the Cinco-Language-Server and Pyro-Model-Server` and compile a `cinco-language-server`, as well as a `pyro-model-server`.
 Put the resulting servers inside the following folders:

     language-server => cinco-language-server-extension/language-server
     pyro-server => pyro-server-extension/pyro-server